 Mr Clark qualified as an accountant with PwC in Cambridge, UK and worked for over ten years on a variety of national and international assignments in audit, corporate finance and consultancy.
 In 1997, Mr Clark joined CeNeS Pharmaceuticals plc, a venture capital backed private UK biotech company.
 Following the successful flotation of CeNeS in 1999, he was appointed CFO.
 In 2005, he became CEO and led the company through to its sale in 2008.
-Mr Clark then joined Ergomed in January 2009 and was CFO during its IPO in July 2014 until his move to be full time CEO of PrimeVigilance (Ergomed’s successful drug safety business) in January 2016.
+He then joined Ergomed in January 2009 and was CFO during its IPO in July 2014.
+Mr Clark joined Destiny Pharma as CEO in early 2017.
 Mr Clark is a Fellow of the Institute of Chartered Accountants in England and Wales and has a BSc in Bioscience from the University of Nottingham.

 |Dr William Love, Founder and Chief Scientific Officer

 Dr Love was a senior scientist at Ciba Geigy/Novartis focused on novel drug delivery technologies and involved in the development of the world’s leading eye-care pharmaceutical, Visudyne.
 In 1997, Dr Love founded Destiny Pharma and he is the co-inventor of the XF drug platform.
 Dr Love was a founding member of the BEAM Alliance, an EU SME group focused on promoting antimicrobial drug development.
-He is an expert advisory board member of Global AMR Innovation Fund, appointed by Professor Dame Sally Davies in October 2016.
+He is an expert advisory board member of Global AMR Innovation Fund, appointed by Professor Dame Sally Davies.
+He joined the UK Research and Innovation (“UKRI”) COVID-19 Research and Innovation Taskforce in March 2021.
 Dr Love is the named inventor in more than 70 patents.
 He has experience in drug R&D from discovery and lead identification, through pre-clinical development and into Phase 1/2 clinical development in the UK, EU and US.

 |Shaun Claydon, Chief Financial Officer and Company Secretary